-Statistics New Zealand has just released its latest national IO table (for 2013), which we used to create a set of corresponding regional tables.
-These replace our 2011 versions, which are currently in use by many organisations across NZ.
+In 2017, Statistics New Zealand released its latest national IO table (for 2013), which we used to create a set of corresponding regional tables.
+These replace our 2011 versions, which were purchased and used by many organisations across NZ.

-Want to know more?
-Please keep reading or contact Fraser on 021 346 553 or firstname.lastname@example.org.
+Want to know more about our 2013 regional IO tables?
+Please keep reading, or contact our managing director – Fraser Colegrave – on 021 346 553 or email@example.com.

 How were the regional tables produced?

 Our 2013 regional IO tables were derived using the same methodology as our 2011 tables.
 In short, we undertook extensive reviews of the local and international literature to identify the most accurate and reliable methods for “regionalising” national IO tables.
 Then, based on our findings, we created a robust and transparent method for converting New Zealand’s national IO table into a corresponding set of regional ones.

 Once derived, the regional tables were subjected to detailed cross-checks against publicly available data to ensure accuracy and reliability.
 The end result is a full set of theoretically-sound and numerically-robust regional IO tables for 2013, which are available now.

 As noted above, detailed checks were completed during the regionalisation process, which confirmed that all tables were accurate and reliable.
 For example, the following graph compares our estimates of regional GDP against the official data from Statistics New Zealand.

 Clearly, the estimated values fit the data well.
 Indeed, the tables have very high levels of accuracy across all industries and regions.

 What do the tables contain?